Flight Cancellation Compensation

 Extraordinary Circumstances Are Not Covered

-mportantly, according to Regulation 261/2004, a passenger cannot claim delay compensation if any extraordinary circumstances occur.
+Importantly, according to Regulation 261/2004, a passenger cannot claim delay compensation if any extraordinary circumstances occur.
+Whether the cause of the disruption was within the airline’s control is a key factor in determining compensation eligibility.
 These circumstances cover the conditions/events outside the airline company’s control.
-Check out the examples in the list below
+Check out the examples in the list below:

 • Bad weather;